serhan-yilmaz/RokaiApp/docs/v2.2.0/README.md

 For compability with results of earlier versions, you can now select which NetworkData version to use in the analysis.
 For this purpose, visit the ``About -> Versions`` tab within the app and set the desired NetworkData version from the provided list.

 #### Running a local image of an older version
-Alternatively, you can run an earlier version of the application locally, by specifying the ref parameter of ``runGithub`` command to be one of the [release versions of RokaiApp](https://github.com/serhan-yilmaz/RokaiApp/releases), e.g.:
+Alternatively, if you need compatibility with the output formats of the previous releases (e.g., in the Kinases table), you can run an earlier version of the application locally, by specifying the ref parameter of ``runGithub`` command to be one of the [release versions of RokaiApp](https://github.com/serhan-yilmaz/RokaiApp/releases), e.g.:
 ```
 library(shiny)
 runGitHub("rokaiapp", "serhan-yilmaz", ref = "v2.1.4")